New Traffic Pattern IN EFFECT| Click for Details

 • Pontiac Ave Bridge Deck

-Pontiac Avenue Bridge Deck
+Pontiac Avenue Bridge Deck - Cranston

 The Project

-Built in the 1960s, this freeway’s bridges are now deteriorating under increasing vehicular volumes and freight demands.
-Almost half of the Route 37 bridges are classified as being in poor condition.
+Built in the 1960s, this freeway's bridges are now deteriorating under increasing vehicular volumes and freight demands.
+Almost half of the Route 37 bridges are classified as being in poor condition."

 Phase 1 – Bridge Group 51A

-Our project also includes safety improvements at the Pontiac Avenue interchange from Route 37 West, widening the highway and ramps to eliminate chronic congestion and improve safety.
+Project also includes safety improvements at the Pontiac Avenue interchange from Route 37 West, widening the highway and ramps to eliminate chronic congestion and improve safety.

 Phase 2 – Bridge Group 51B and the Cranston Canyon